-- Historical, contemporary, and emerging processes, rules, laws, and policies are modified as societies change in an effort to promote the common good and strive to protect human rights - To better understand the historical perspective, one must consider historical context. - Social and political systems throughout time have promoted and denied civic virtues and democratic principles. - Complex interacting factors influence people's perspective. - Evidence from multiple relevant historical sources and interpretations can be used to develop a reasoned argument about the past. - Democratic principles concerning universal human rights, concepts of equality, and the commitment to human freedom are commonly expressed in fundamental documents, values, laws, and practices.
+Understandings: Essential Questions: Students will understand that ...
+Why was the city such a central element in Historical, contemporary, and emerging • Progressive America? processes, rules, laws, and policies are modified as societies change in an effort to promote the How did the Progressive presidents foster the rise of • common good and strive to protect human rights the nation-state?
+To better understand the historical perspective, What reforms and expansion took place during the one must consider historical context.
+Progressive Era?
+Social and political systems throughout time How did the labor and women's movements • have promoted and denied civic virtues and challenge the nineteenth-century meanings of democratic principles.
+American freedom?
+Complex interacting factors influence people's perspective.
+Evidence from multiple relevant historical sources and interpretations can be used to develop a reasoned argument about the past.
+Democratic principles concerning universal human rights, concepts of equality, and the commitment to human freedom are commonly expressed in fundamental documents, values, laws, and practices.